Butalbital,Aspirin and Caffeine Capsule

 Therapeutic doses of aspirin can cause anaphylactic shock and other severe allergic reactions.
 It should be ascertained if the patient is allergic to aspirin, although a specific history of allergy may be lacking.

 Significant bleeding can result from aspirin therapy in patients with peptic ulcer or other gastrointestinal lesions, and in patients with bleeding disorders.
 Aspirin administered preoperatively may prolong the bleeding time.
 Butalbital is habit-forming and potentially abusable.
-Consequently, the extended use of butalbital, aspirin, and caffeine capsules is not recommended.
-Results from epidemiologic studies indicate an association between aspirin and Reye's Syndrome.
+Consequently, the extended use of Butalbital, Aspirin, and Caffeine Capsules, USP is not recommended.
+Results from epidemiologic studies indicate an association between aspirin and Reye’s Syndrome.
 Caution should be used in administering this product to children, including teenagers, with chicken pox or flu.